Sitecore/Sitecore.Pathfinder/README.md

 # External tools
 There are many good 3. party tools for Sitecore.
 These are some of my personal thoughts on how to use/integrate these tools with Pathfinder.
-Please notice that these thoughts do not reflect the official Sitecore opinions on the various tools.
+Please notice that these thoughts do not reflect the official Sitecore opinions in any form.
 I do apologies in advance for misunderstanding or not knowing any of the tools in depth.

-Many tools are available as either Sitecore Packages or Nuget packages.
+Many tools are available as either Sitecore Packages or NuGet packages.

-Sitecore Packages can be installed by downloading the package to [Project]/sitecore.project/packages, wrapping it in a Nuget package (using the ``pack-dependencies`` task) and making it a dependency.
+Sitecore Packages can be installed by downloading the package to [Project]/sitecore.project/packages, wrapping it in a NuGet package (using the ``pack-dependencies`` task) and making it a dependency.

-Nuget Packages can be installed by downloading the package to [Project]/sitecore.project/packages,  and making it a dependency.
+NuGet Packages can be installed by downloading the package to [Project]/sitecore.project/packages, and making it a dependency.

 ### TDS
 [TDS](https://www.hhogdev.com/Downloads/Team-Development-for-Sitecore.aspx) is a commercial Visual Studio plugin that primarily implements